#1 Nonsensical story premise

 #3 Giant ears

 I could not take the character design in this show at all.
-Don’t get me wrong, I absolutely adore the frog hats, and their wing-like protrusions lend themselves well to some interesting imagery, but the characters themselves look unappealing.
+Don’t get me wrong, I absolutely adore the frog hats, and their wing-like protrusions lend themselves well to some imaginative imagery.
+The characters themselves, however, look unappealing.

-They all have the same blob-like head as a base with a different haircut and slightly changed eyes, but most distracting of all are those ears.
+They all have the same blob-like head as a base with a different haircut and slightly changed eyes.
+Most distracting of all are those ears.
 They are enormous and very emphasized, which looks so strange for an anime with characters this small.
-It also tempted me into wasting an hour of my life Googling around for anime ears because I didn’t recall ever getting caught up on something like this.
+It also tempted me into wasting an hour of my life Googling around for anime ears—because I didn’t recall ever getting caught up on something like this.

 Large ears look just fine to me on actual, real people, but in Alien 9 it was a constant source of distraction.

 Anime’s weird.
 We all just kinda accepted that at some point, but everybody has their boundaries for how weird things can get.
 For example, I tend to generally like ecchi and fanservice.
 Licking children, however, is well over the line for me.

 Alien 9 has this weird plot contrivance that the alien partners the girls have, aka the aforementioned “frog hats”, are symbiotic life forms that need to be fed by the girls.
 And they live on a diet of little girl sweat.

 There’s several licking scenes throughout the show and these are supplemented by other off-putting scenes, such as one where the kids’ measurements are taken with boys and girls, both naked, all in the same room within eyesight of each other.
 It’s not particularly framed as being titillating, but its still very strange and seemingly unnecessary.